(For a quick update on recent posts and other blog news, see here.)

 Agrias identifies the attackers as bearing the emblem of the Black Lion, which sure enough means they’re from Duke Goltanna and that this almost certainly means war, somehow.
 The game hasn’t given a lot of details yet.
 The tutorial battle then begins without much of a tutorial whatsoever.
 As it happens, the real tutorial is only accessible in the title menu or the map screen menu.
 This means that unless you read the tutorial from the main menu, you would have no opportunity to learn about the game until after the second battle, since that’s how long it takes to get you to the map!
 Thankfully, this first battle is quite easy, but tossing you into the second without a chance to learn the basics might have been asking a bit much!
 Thankfully, I had Kyle to fill in the blanks!

-As it happens, characters in FFT will sometimes have things to say during their first turns (not often, since the devs should have known that characters might very well die before their first turn, but they do it all the same).
+As it happens, characters in FFT will sometimes have things to say during their first turns (not often, since the devs know that characters might very well die before their first turn, but they do it all the same).
 Agrias and Gaffgarian have a fight about the moral difference between killing and simply knocking out a foe.
 FFT actually does makes a mechanical distinction between the two that I’ll explain later, but Agrias and Gaffgarian’s moral arguments have no bearing on those mechanics, so it would be outright misleading to pay attention to them at this point!
 Oh yeah, this “tutorial”‘s going great.

 Kyle was in control here (since we were continuing on directly after Dirge of Cerberus, where I had fought the final boss).
 While I tried to watch carefully, besides Kyle expressing disappointment that one of the minor NPCs had been renamed from “Radd” to “Ladd,” I didn’t learn a whole lot about FFT from this first battle.
 As a result, it’s probably for the best if I not talk about combat until my first battle, the game’s second.
 I asked a lot of questions, and Kyle answered all of them, but he won so fast that I couldn’t remotely keep up.
 Agrias and Gaffgarion carried most of the fight anyways, and since they were under AI control, you would be hard pressed to screw up since they would probably sweep the board on their own if left to their own devices.